epiverse-trace/tutorials-middle/learners/setup.md

 ## Your Questions

-If you need any assistance installing the software or have any other questions about the workshop, please send an email to <andree.valle-campos@lshtm.ac.uk>
+If you need any assistance installing the software or have any other questions about this tutorial, please send an email to <andree.valle-campos@lshtm.ac.uk>